ARTS AND SCIENCES COURSES

 The history, theories and practices of criminal punishment as these relate to the present penal system.
 Goals and philosophies of punishment, strategies of punishment, effectiveness of punishment, the nature of penal reform, and future directions for punishment in contemporary society."
 Prerequisites: SOC 101 or CJ 101 or 201.

 CJ 314: Psychopathology of Violence

-This course is designed to introduce psychopathological disorders, symptoms, and impairments that contribute to violent behavior.
-Cross-listed with psychology.
+(Also offered as PSYC 314) An introduction to the psychopathological disorders, symptoms, and impairments that contribute to violent behavior.
+Prerequisite: PSYC 103 Cross-listed with psychology.
 Prerequisite: PSYC 103.